What Is NCCD?

 Audit Readiness

 Audit readiness is not a once-a-year event.
 It is the state your records should already be in when an audit notice arrives.
-Schools that treat audit readiness as a steady-state property — rather than an emergency project — pass review without scrambling.
+Auditors typically check five things:

 What an auditor follows